Rate Retriever Logo

 How much is car insurance for 50-year-olds?

 By age 50, most drivers will be paying consistent car insurance rates, meaning your premium shouldn’t dramatically increase or decrease, assuming you are a safe driver with good credit.
-The national average car insurance cost for individuals in their 50s is between $1,100-1,200.
+The national average car insurance cost for individuals in their 50s is between $1,000-3,000, depending on where you live.

 Remember, the price of car insurance for 50-year-olds is based on your personal situation, so you could pay more or less than average.
 When you apply for a car insurance quote, some of the factors that will contribute to your rate include: